rough-stuff/wired-elements/packages/wired-icon/README.md

 For the complete set of wired-elements: [wiredjs.com](http://wiredjs.com/)

 ## Installation
-Add wired-icon to your project, then refer to either wired-icon:
+Simply Add wired-icon to your project:
 ```
 npm i wired-icon
 ```